curtp/initiative_tracker/README.md

 This is a work in progress and not ready for general use.
 Message me if you'd like to try it out.
 There is a very limited number of servers allowed at this time.

 <img src="https://github.com/curtp/initiative_tracker/blob/main/docs/init_tracker_screenshot.png?raw=true" width='50%'>
 The reactions under the display act as shortcuts for simple interaction.
 See descriptions of actions below.
+In the screenshot above, Gandalf is finished, Frodo is up, and Samwise hasn't gone yet.

 ### Required Permissions
 **Send Messages** - Allows the bot to send messages to the channel.